Bear on golf course brings early end to women's tournament in Japan; "surprised" teen declared winner

 Human encounters with bears have reached record levels in Japan, with 219 people attacked, resulting in six deaths in the 12 months leading up to April 2024.

-Climate change affecting food sources and hibernation times, along with depopulation caused by an ageing society, are causing bears to venture into towns more frequently.
+Climate change affecting food sources and hibernation times, along with depopulation caused by an aging society, are causing bears to venture into towns more frequently.

 Experts previously told CBS News that as Japan's population shrinks, humans are leaving rural areas, and bears are moving in.